msotelo1/Practicum-3-Repo/README.md

-## Practicum-3-Repo
+# Instructions

-Repo for Practicum 3 - Java Basics - Identifiers in Java
+## Practicum 3 - Identifier Naming in Java
-# Identifier Naming in Java

 **BACKGROUND**<br>
 Different programming languages have their own rules for identifier